Covid-19 Library Service Changes

 *Note: To use anatomical models, reserve rooms 158A, B, or C using scheduling.usu.edu.

 Checkouts and Other Services

 - Patrons are encouraged to use self-checkout stations located on the 1st Floor near the circulation desk.

 - To return library books, please use one of the book drops located at the circulation desk or building exterior.

-We will resume all Interlibrary Loan Services (including borrowing entire items), Aug 17th.
+Interlibrary Loan services, including borrowing books and other physical items, have resumed.
 We will make every effort to process your requests as quickly as possible while maintaining safety standards.
 Due to the ongoing COVID-19 pandemic, delivery times may take longer than normal.
 Some requests may be cancelled if another library is unable to fulfill the request.

 - Faculty and Graduate Students - 50 active requests at a time

 - Undergraduates - 20 active requests at a time